-When any employee reasonably suspects or believes that another staff member may have crossed the boundaries specified in this policy, he or she must immediately report the matter to a school administrator.
-All reports shall be as confidential as possible under the circumstances.
-It is the duty of the administrator to investigate and thoroughly report the situation.
-Employees must also report to the administration any awareness or concern of student behavior that crosses boundaries or where a student appears to be at risk for sexual abuse.
+When any employee reasonably suspects or believes that another staff member may have crossed the boundaries specified in this policy, they must immediately report the matter to Human Resources.
+HR will then thoroughly investigate the situation and take the appropriate next steps, including any required reporting.
+Staff members must also report to HR any awareness or concern of student behavior that crosses boundaries, or where a student appears to be at risk for sexual abuse.

-Examples of Specific Behaviors

-The following examples are not an exhaustive list:
+Examples of Specific Behaviors (Note: this is not an exhaustive list):